wiris/html-integrations/demos/README.md

 ### How to run a demo

-Before running the demo, you must first go on the desired folder for a framework and editor.<br>
+Before running the demo, you must first go on the desired folder for a framework and editor.

 To run a demo and initialize the editor, run:

 ```sh